redfin/IconsExperiment/README.md

 This repo is an investigation to figure out what the "best" solution is for Redfin to serve its icons.
 To see a more formal definition of best, see "What we hoped to achieve".

 # Installation
-1. Installed the toolchain -- see step 1 under Method for specific installation instructions.
+1. Install the toolchain -- see step 1 under Method for specific installation instructions.

 2. Create a folder for the project, and clone the repo: mkdir ~/code/icons-experiment cd ~/code/icons-experiment git clone https://doug.wade@stash.redfin.com/scm/\~doug.wade/icons-experiment.git

+3. Generate the pngs -- see step 6 under Method for instructions

 3. Build the assets
 		gulp